 APM QualificationsPosted on: 17th November 2015

-If you’re not sure which qualification is right for you, then download a sample exam paper for both APM Fundamentals and APMP from our website.
+If you’re not sure which qualification is right for you, then download a sample exam paper for both APM PFQ and APM PMQ from our website.
 See how you get on, and let this give you guidance.
 If you need further support please don’t hesitate to contact us.

 The qualifications will demonstrate to your employer, clients and suppliers that you are a skilled and committed project professional.
 Both qualifications are aligned with IPMA’s 4 level Certification Programme and provide recognition throughout the world.

 Key elements of the project management lifecycle covering knowledge areas from the APM Body of Knowledge, including planning and scheduling, communication, teamwork, resource management, project risk management and project reviews.

 The exam is on the afternoon of day two.
 It’s 1 hour long and based on 60 multiple choice questions.
 You’ll need to get 60% to pass.